MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-performance.md

 ## Quick Test

-You can also select the **Quick Test** button and enter a text you want to tag to assess the quality of the model.
-The quick test generates a list of tags, each with a confidence score.
+You can also select the **Quick Test** button and enter text that you want to tag to assess the quality of the model.
+The quick test generates a list of all tags that have a confidence score of 50% or greater.

 For more information, go to the [Evaluate your model](manage-model.md#evaluate-your-model) section